zschreib1/minesweeper-ai/README.md

 The *Minesweeper class* handles the gameplay; the *Sentence class* represents a logical sentence that contains both a set of cells and a count; the *MinesweeperAI class* handles inferring which moves to make based on knowledge.

 ### How knowledge is represented in this AI and how the AI can make inferences.
+Knowledge-based agents make decisions by considering their knowledge base, and making inferences based on that knowledge.
+In this program, we represent an AI’s knowledge about a Minesweeper game by making each cell a propositional variable that is true if the cell contains a mine, and false otherwise.

+We’ll represent each sentence of our AI’s knowledge like the below.
+{A, B, C, D, E, F, G, H} = 1

+Every logical sentence in this representation has two parts: a set of cells on the board that are involved in the sentence, and a number count, representing the count of how many of those cells are mines.
+The above logical sentence says that out of cells A, B, C, D, E, F, G, and H, exactly 1 of them is a mine.

+Visit the [Harvard CS50AI](https://cs50.harvard.edu/ai/2020/projects/1/minesweeper/) for more information about the specifications for the project.

+## Getting started
+Once in the directory for the project, run **pip3 install -r requirements.txt** to install the required Python package (pygame) for this project if you don’t already have it installed.